|Date:||November 14, 1975|

 Every night Freddie would have the freedom to do whatever he'd wish during the middle section of The Prophet's Song with his two analog delays (similar to what Brian uses for his solo spot).
 He would occasionally sing something like Frère Jacques to lighten up the tension (like in Osaka 1976).
 At the end of the song, a tape of the loop from the LP version is played, and when the big crash is expected, it doesn't come.
 Instead, the speed of the tape slowly increases until it has ascended many keys, and Roger counts in Stone Cold Crazy.

 Brian May now uses delay in the end section of Doing All Right.
 Each bar he would alternate between rhythm and lead (and sometimes lead and lead to create harmonies), giving it the rich sound it rightfully deserves.
 Perhaps the definitive display of this is the Earls Court '77 version).
 On this night Doing All Right is the first of a four song mini-set from their debut album, including a one-time combination of Son And Daughter and Keep Yourself Alive with Brian's solo spot acting as the segue.

 Roger Taylor's bass drum head has inverted its colours.
 It is still the Queen crest designed by Freddie, but it is now a white crest on a black background.

 Brian now has a Red Special copy to use on stage as a spare, built by legendary luthier John Birch.
 It had a natural finish (as opposed to the real Red Special's cherry finish), so it came to be known as the "Yellow Special."
 Its life as a functioning instrument would end in 1982.

-The photos were submitted to Queenconcerts.com by Les St. Clair.
+The first set of photos were submitted to Queenconcerts.com by Les St. Clair.
 The second set could be from either night.